Vadman97/Vadweb/README.txt

 *FEATURE: Email me when there is an issue in file uploads or something; just implement emailing for errors *IMPORTANT: Make it so the upload titles are all the same length, eg they are packed into a tighter box (css frontend mostly) *Make the files.php ajax loading slower
-*
+BUG make file.js load more not necessarily on scroll, but just check if screen below a limit without scrolling
+Improve: how vadweb handles email verification, signing terms.
+Use Ajax and modals *
 *NEXT THING TO DO: Paginate views.php
 *	Cache using a session array, which file IDs the user can view (at least for the thumbnails); look at APC_STORE()